What is an MCA Loan?

 Some MCA companies charge additional fees in addition to the factor rate charge.
 Common MCA fees include:

-• Origination Fees: Many funders charge origination fees for MCAs.
+- Origination Fees: Many funders charge origination fees for MCAs.
 It’s also a common fee in standard small business loans (and sometimes personal loans).
-Origination fees are usually 1%-5% of the borrowing total, although we’ve seen some companies charge as high as 9%.
-The fee is either deducted from the advance or added to the total repayment amount and is repaid in installments like the principal and factor rate charge.
+Origination fees are typically 1%-5% of the total borrowing amount, although some companies may charge as high as 9%.
+The fee is either deducted from the advance or added to the total repayment amount and is repaid in installments, like the principal and factor rate charge.

-• Broker fee: This is paid to a broker if you used a third party to help get the MCA.
+- Broker fee: This is paid to a broker if you used a third party to assist in obtaining the MCA.

 Payment Frequency

 Most MCAs require frequent payments.
-They can be daily or weekly but daily is more common.
+They can be on a daily or weekly basis, but daily is more common.
 Some companies might offer biweekly payments.

-Since repayment comes from future sales, the amount you pay fluctuates with your sales volume.
-Lower sales days will yield a lower payment, and higher sales days yield a larger payment.
+Since repayment is derived from future sales, the amount you pay fluctuates in proportion to your sales volume.
+Lower sales days will result in a lower payment, while higher sales days will yield a larger payment.

-The fluctuation is part of why MCAs are a good fit for businesses that experience an ebb and flow of sales.
+The fluctuation is part of why MCAs are a good fit for businesses that experience a fluctuating sales pattern.
 It makes payment easier as long as the average over the MCA term is enough to repay in time.

 Holdback Rate

-Also called a remittance rate, holdback rates are the percentage of your sales that go towards repayment.
-Most holdback rates are between 5%-20%, but it’s possible to see rates as high as 40%.
+Also known as a remittance rate, holdback rates are the percentage of your sales that are set aside for repayment.
+Most holdback rates range from 5% to 20%, but rates as high as 40% are also possible.

 The holdback rate is based on your repayment total and terms.
-Shorter terms would necessitate a higher holdback rate to ensure you pay back the amount owed in time.
+Shorter terms would necessitate a higher holdback rate to ensure timely repayment of the amount owed.

 Holdback rates are typically processed in one of three ways:

-• Split withholding: Your credit card processor splits sales as they happen.
-The portion of the remittance rate goes directly to the MCA provider, and the remaining total goes to your merchant account.
+- Split withholding: Your credit card processor splits sales as they happen.
+The portion of the remittance rate is paid directly to the MCA provider, and the remaining total is deposited into your merchant account.

 The first two methods are the most common and typically used for daily payments.
 A small business owner with a good credit profile is more likely to get weekly or biweekly payment schedules using the lockbox method.